AlejandroME/alejandrome.github.io/_posts/2017-03-12-thinking-in-promises.md

 What can you see?
 Is the first approach clearer than this or is the other way around?

-Note that in the promise formulation all the statements has a clearer and _measurable_ outcome.
+Note that in the promise formulation all the statements have a clearer and _measurable_ outcome.
 Also, when you have a defined vision of what you want that makes you _predictable_ and the results of your promises are _reliable_, _repeatable_ and _available_.

 From the book: